sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/opentsdb.md

 ## Features

-**NEED TO COMPLETE** Is the list I drafted below accurate?
-Does event-based templating apply for the OpenTSDB integration?
-Are there other features to add here?

 - Transform metrics to OpenTSDB format: extract and transform the metrics you collect from different sources like Graphite, Influx, and Nagios and populate them into OpenTSDB.
-- Use Sensu [environment variables and secrets management][3] to avoid exposing your OpenTSDB username and password.
-- [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.

 ## Get the plugin